roboticabhishek/waypoint_generation/README.md

 ```
 pip install open3d
+pip install numpy
+pip install scikit-learn
 ```

 To test the setup, run the main.py script.
 You should replace the filepaths wherever necessary.
-The output should be a list of coordinates that are waypoints for inspection (WAYPOINT_XYZ), along with a list of normal directions (WAYPOINT_N)
+The output should be a list of coordinates that are waypoints for inspection (variable WAYPOINT_XYZ), along with a list of normal directions (variable WAYPOINT_N)

+Alternatively, you can use the main.py script just to segment a mesh into planar regions.
+The clusters are stored as a list of meshes (variable mesh_list) and as a list of pointclouds (variable cluster_collection_color)

 # Organization

 - main.py is the script for the main routine
 - /functions contains helper functions with explanantions
 - /mesh contains the mesh files

 # Notes/Caveats
 - Visualizations of each stage of the pipeline are commented out.
 Uncomment "o3d.visualization.draw_geometries..." to observe the stages